Vsollery/FrameworkProg-Assignment04/README.md

 <img src="./resources/transparent.png" height=50 width=150 /><!--invisible-->

 From the result above, the internet is turned off.
-And when we try to press `Get Movie` button it will not load, but instean it will display an alert informing user to check their interner connection.
+And when we try to press `Get Movie` button it will not load, but instead it will display an alert informing user to check their interner connection.

 Checking Internet: